 Caring for your Tweed

-Tweed does need to be cared for, especially when you have invested money into a quality jacket or stylish chair for your home.
+Tweed does need to be cared for, especially when you have invested money in a quality jacket or stylish chair for your home.
 This hardy material has come a long way from its scratchy days when it was woven organically with 100% wool.
 Even with advanced technologies in making tweed fabric for a softer appearance, it must never be placed in a washing machine due to shrinkage.
 If you need to clean a tweed clothing item, always take it to a professional dry cleaner for their advice.
 If you have stubborn stains that need removing especially on upholstery, dab it lightly with a damp sponge without being too harsh on the material itself.
-A good clean with a stiff brush from time to time, will keep your tweed looking smart and neat.
+A good clean with a stiff brush from time to time will keep your tweed looking smart and neat.